Home » New York » Bronx Zoo tickets

 Congo Gorilla Forest is one of the four most popular zones in the Bronx Zoo because of the 20 Western Lowland Gorillas that live here.

-Other species in this exhibit are Mandrill, Okapi, Red-river hogs, WoWolf’suenon, Pygmy Marmosets.
+Other species in this exhibit are Mandrill, Okapi, Red-river hogs, WoWolf’suenon, and Pygmy Marmosets.

-Visitors to Congo Gorilla Forest can view animals from a walk-through area and even from the treetop lookouts.
+Visitors can view animals from a walk-through area or treetop lookouts at Congo Gorilla Forest.

 Baboon Reserve